Welcome Mat Marketing with Mike Capuzzi

 Step 3: Create a specific time-frame where new clients will hear from you on a scheduled basis over the set period of time.
 I suggest you consider a 30-day campaign with multiple online and offline touchpoints.

 Step 4: Figure out the number of touchpoints and what media you will use during the welcome mat campaign.
 I suggest you consider this welcome mat architecture for your coaching business:

 - Day 1 – Personalized thank you email with photo of you and your staff holding up a thank you sign or possible link to a generic video from you thanking them for their business.
 Introduce the rest of your staff and how they can serve the client.

 - Day 2 – Personalized, handwritten thank you card to the new client.
 Consider including “how to refer” information in this mailing.

 - Day 5 – Personalized email outlining important business processes, e.g. how to make payments, ask questions, request a meeting, etc.

 - Day 10 – Personalized “just checking in” email.
 Consider including other product and service information and benefits.

-- Day 15 – Personalized direct mail with unexpected gift (food product, favorite book, something fun, etc.).
+- Day 15 – Personalized direct mail with unexpected gift (visit website for promotional gift ideas).
 Thank them again for their business and remind them about the importance of referrals for your business.

 - Day 20 – Personalized email – “Hope you like the gift I sent.”